 Fearful beliefs help you to feel familiar and protected.
 Your compensating personality desires the repetition of its false conclusions as a biological organizing principle.
 The organizing principle of your nervous system does not trust the holding container of unconditional love.
 The obsessive-compulsive tendency of your ego-mask self is to strive to prove that your core wound pain wrong.

-When we stop trying to make our core wound pain wrong, we become more willing to feel the pain of our original separation away from love.
-Our lack of love manifests as an "aching hole" in some part of our body.
-As we sit wordlessly in presence with the lack of love in our own body, we open up a portal to reestablish unconditional love on the inside.
+When you stop trying to make your core wound pain wrong, you will become more willing to feel the pain of your original separation away from love.
+Your lack of love will manifest as an "aching hole" in some part of your body.
+As you sit wordlessly in presence with the lack of love in your body, you will open up a portal to reestablish unconditional love inside.

 1. Trace the belief: Be aware of the belief that drives your core wound.
 (See above descriptions for the common core wound beliefs.)

 2. Notice your belief in lack in your body: Find where your core wound pain is located in your body.
 Look for the particular "hole" or the location of the lack in your body when you are feeling emotional pain.

 3. Without believing in it, feel your fear: Notice exactly how you close your body down in fear of feeling your core wound pain.
 Strengthen your ability to stay present to the fear without trying to change it.
 Come to know your fear as a protective, biological part of yourself.

 4. Experience your vulnerability: Underneath your fear, feel the vulnerability of your core wound fully, without any labels.
 Experience the intensity of your core wound pain as energy, staying as open to it as you possibly can.

 6. Invite in unconditional love: As you witness your core wound pain, sense into the larger quality of your spiritual essence that existed prior to your fearful beliefs and your core wound.
 Surround your fear and core pain with the powerful comfort of your soul's unconditional love.

 The Biological Fear of Essence